sqrl-lang/sqrl/website/source/unique.md

 SQRL has a number of features that we think are cool and/or unique.

-## Parallelizable data fetching
+## Parallel data fetching

 Data fetching is implicit and can be parallelized.
 The runtime can decide whether to fetch eagerly or lazily to balance speed vs cost as needed without changing the source of the rule.

 This is similar to a number of projects, including [Haxl](https://github.com/facebook/Haxl), but isn't part of any mainstream languages to our knowledge.

-## No halting problem
+## Fail-open error handling

+SQRL uses [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic) to handle errors (they are treated as unknown values).
+For example, if a downstream service goes down, SQRL will do the right thing — it will fail open _unless_ the service would not have affected the result.

+## Declarative state

+SQRL functions like `count()` track their own state declaratively, rather than requiring the rule author to write rules to explicitly mutate state.
+A problem we found with other systems was that you'd have a set of rules that mutate state imperatively, and a set of rules that read from the state, often written by different people.
+Keeping these rules in sync is painful, and if they fall out of sync your state will be very inconsistent.

+We think this is unique to SQRL (but it's a pretty good idea so someone else must have done it somewhere).

+## Not Turing-complete

-SQRL does not have recursion or unbounded loops, meaning that we can know that the program will halt.
+SQRL does not have user-defined functions, recursion or unbounded loops.
+This produces simpler code for non-programmers and allows deep static analysis.
+Logic that needs the power of a full programming language can be implemented as new library functions.

-## No call stack

-SQRL does not have user-defined functions.
-Introducing user-defined functions can often lead to difficult to understand code for nonprogrammers.

 ## Entities as first-class citizens